Deon Thompson: Professional career

 On July 20, 2011, Thompson signed a two-year deal with Slovenian club Union Olimpija.
 With Olimpija he won the 2012 Slovenian Cup.
 On August 7, 2012, he parted ways with Olimpija.

 On August 12, 2012, Thompson signed with German club Alba Berlin for the 2012–13 season.
 With Alba he won the 2013 German Cup.
 At the end of the season he was named to the All-BBL First Team.

 On August 2, 2013, Thompson signed with Bayern Munich.
 With Bayern he won the 2013–14 Bundesliga, and was also named to the All-BBL Second Team.
 On August 14, 2014, he parted ways with Bayern.

 On August 26, 2014, Thompson signed with the Liaoning Flying Leopards of China for the 2014–15 CBA season.
 On March 23, 2015, he signed with Hapoel Jerusalem of the Israeli Premier League for the rest of the season.

 On July 20, 2015, Thompson returned to Bayern Munich, signing a one-year deal.

 On July 12, 2016, Thompson signed with Galatasaray for the 2016–17 season.
 On January 2, 2017, he left Galatasaray and signed with Serbian club Crvena zvezda for the rest of the season.

 On August 19, 2017, Thompson signed with Spanish club San Pablo Burgos and became the top rebounder of the 2017–18 ACB season with 6.7 rebounds per game.
 He was also named MVP of the week after performing and average index of 31 in the club wins at MoraBanc Andorra and versus Real Betis Energía Plus.
-On August 6, 2018, Thompson re-signed for one season with Spanish club San Pablo Burgos.
+On August 6, 2018, Thompson re-signed with San Pablo Burgos for an additional season.

-On January 6, 2019, Thompson left Burgos and signed with Lithuanian Žalgiris Kaunas until the end of the season.
+On January 6, 2019, Thompson left Burgos and signed with Lithuanian club Žalgiris Kaunas until the end of the season.
 He helped Žalgiris reach the EuroLeague playoffs, and win the Lithuanian Basketball League championship.

+On June 17, 2019, Thompson signed a two-year contract with Unicaja of the Liga ACB.

-On October 28, 2021, he has signed with Casademont Zaragoza of the Liga ACB.
+On October 28, 2021, Thompson signed with Casademont Zaragoza of the Liga ACB.

-On October 14, 2022, he has signed with Tofaş of Basketbol Süper Ligi (BSL).
+On October 14, 2022, Thompson signed with Tofaş of Basketbol Süper Ligi (BSL).
+On February 20, 2023, he parted ways with the club.

+On August 18, 2023, Thompson signed with Shinshu Brave Warriors of the B.League, where he averaged 11.4 points and 8.3 rebounds in 29 minutes.

+On March 26, 2024, Thompson signed with the Indios de Mayagüez of the Baloncesto Superior Nacional.

+On November 27, 2024, Thompson signed with the Rain or Shine Elasto Painters of the Philippine Basketball Association (PBA) as the team's import for the 2024–25 PBA Commissioner's Cup.

+On May 17, 2025, Thompson made his debut for Libyan champions Al Ahli Tripoli in the 2025 BAL season.
+He left the team between the group stage and the start of the playoffs.

 National team career

 In July 2019, Thompson was listed as a preliminary squad member of the Ivory Coast national team for the 2019 FIBA Basketball World Cup.
+In 2024, he participated in the Olympic Qualifying Tournament with the Ivorian team.